 When you’re considering your first trip with your child you may think beach vacations are the only ones that work— don’t limit yourself!
 Look for locations that have the mix of activities you want (e.g., site seeing, beach, restaurants) that are all central to where you’re staying.

-Cartagena worked for us because we wanted a mix of culture, picture perfect sites, a pool, and delicious food (with plenty of ice cream breaks).
+Cartagena worked for us because we wanted a mix of culture, picture-perfect sites, a pool, and delicious food (with plenty of ice cream breaks).
 We had access to all of this within a quarter mile walking radius.
 It’s worth splurging to get the location you need especially if your traveling with a little one.
 My son was 3 months and feeding every 1.5 hrs at the time, so it was key to be able to go back to the hotel when I needed to take care of him but still feel like I wasn’t a slave to the room or hotel.

 Hotel vs Airbnb rentals

 You’ll hear a lot of parents going only the Airbnb / vacation rental route, but for us it depends.
 For our first trip we chose a hotel that had a living room and kitchenette.
 We enjoyed the comfort of a buffet breakfast every morning, cleaning service and concierge help while also having a place to set up a changing station, heat bottles and wash equipment.
 There are a lot of benefits to both and if you can find something in between that works for you the better, especially for your first vacation.
-Now we know what works for us in each travel situation, which is generally a mix of both.
+We now know what works for us in each travel situation, which is generally a mix of both.
 After all, it’s vacation!

 Prepare for a terrible, horrible, no good, very bad FIRST day

 This was a lesson learned for us.
 And if it’s not a bad day, you have luck on your side!
 We found that the first day adjusting from any trip has been difficult.
-Whether it’s the time change, sleeping arrangements or just getting use to a new location it’s important not to expect too much from the first day.
+Whether it’s the time change, sleeping arrangements or just getting used to a new location it’s important not to expect too much from the first day.
 Don’t set an itinerary, go with the flow and try to enjoy your first day adjusting together.
 Starting a trip with these expectations helps set the tone for the fact that your first trip with baby is not like what you’re used to.
 You have to operate in baby steps (excuse the pun), and when they are that cute, it makes up for not operating at regular speed.

 Overpack, the extra weight outweighs the extra worry— but don’t let this discourage you from travel!